 The Gift of Not Being About Business

-Anna Parisi (Katrina Law) has put her heart and soul in to becoming an artist but with no track record she is finding it impossible to get a gallery to exhibit her work, although her sister would love to exhibit her Christmas paintings in her restaurant even if they are only pictures Anna does for fun.
-With rent to pay Anna advertises herself as a personal shopper which is how she comes to work for corporate executive Marc Rehnquist (Aaron O'Connell) who is far too busy to do his own Christmas shopping but has a list of people he needs gifts buying for over the next 13 days.
-Of course the single Anna and the single Marc spending time together leads to more than a work relationship especially as Anna's knack for buying the right present leads to him realising that gift giving is not just about the amount of money you spend.
+Anna Parisi (Katrina Law - Snow Bride) has put her heart and soul in to becoming an artist but with no track record she is finding it impossible to get a gallery to exhibit her work, although her sister would love to exhibit her Christmas paintings in her restaurant even if they are only pictures Anna does for fun.
+With rent to pay Anna advertises herself as a personal shopper which is how she comes to work for corporate executive Marc Rehnquist (Aaron O'Connell - A Prince for Christmas) who is far too busy to do his own Christmas shopping but has a list of people he needs gifts buying for over the next 13 days.
+Of course the single Anna and the single Marc end up spending time together which leads to more than a work relationship especially as Anna's knack for buying the right present leads to Marc realising that gift giving is not just about the amount of money you spend.

 Ironically further down the list of rules is the actual storyline and as long as they get the first two rules right a Hallmark Christmas movie can get away with something old and tested.
 Surprisingly "12 Gifts of Christmas" actually has something a bit more original than they normally have with this whole personal shopper storyline which is bulked out with some nice subplots such as Marc's relationship with his mum whilst there is also the whole being an artist side for Anna.
 In truth the storyline comes further down the list than the movie's general wintry look and "12 Gifts of Christmas" nails it when it comes to the set decorations and use of Christmas trees and so on to give the audience that look they might yearn for.

 What this all boils down to is that "12 Gifts of Christmas" gets it right from start to finish delivering everything from the look to the sentiment and most importantly the romance and seasonal warmth which only a Hallmark Christmas movie seems to get right.